What Is ISO 45001 Certified? A Practical Guide for Businesses

 • Management review

-Certification confirms these elements are implemented and effective.
+Certification confirms these elements are implemented and functioning effectively.

 • Zero incidents will occur